Maryland fake ID Laws

 In most criminal cases the defendant pleads guilty or goes to trial; in rare cases, the case may be dismissed for some reason.
 In some cases, such as someone with no prior record being charged with possessing a fake ID, diversion may be an option.
 Diversion is a process typically involving the defendant entering into an agreement with the prosecutor where the defendant agrees to complete certain conditions in exchange for a dismissal or reduction of charges.
 In some Maryland fake ID cases, the prosecutor may offer diversion where the defendant agrees to take alcohol classes and/or complete community service in exchange for a dismissal.

-Attorney Morgan Leigh is an aggressive advocate who has experience defending criminal cases including fake ID cases in Maryland.
+Attorney Morgan Leigh is an aggressive Maryland criminal defense attorney who has experience defending criminal cases including fake ID cases in Maryland.
 She serves clients in Montgomery County, Prince George’s County and other surrounding counties.
 She has experience in both General District and Circuit Court.
 Some of the cities she covers include Bethesda, Rockville, Silver Spring, Takoma Park, Potomac, Germantown, Gaithersburg, Hyattsville, College Park, Fort Washington, Bowie, Oxon Hill, and Greenbelt, among others.

-If you or a friend or loved one has been arrested for a Maryland fake ID offense, contact Attorney Morgan Leigh today for a full case evaluation.
+If you or a friend or loved one has been arrested and facing Maryland fake ID charges, contact Rockville Criminal Attorney Morgan Leigh today for a full case evaluation.
 Hiring the right attorney can make all the difference when charged with a criminal offense.
 The stakes are too high to face this situation alone and unprepared.